Rescue Leadership

 Thi Pham

-Sarah connected with PPR in 2014 when she and her daughter adopted their first pug.
-They have fostered over 60 pugs for the rescue.
+Sarah connected with Pacific Pug Rescue in 2014 when she and her daughter adopted their first pug.
+Since then, they have fostered over 60 pugs for the rescue.
 She advocates for animal welfare and loves the process of rehabilitating a neglected dog and joining them with a loving family.
 Sarah especially enjoys caring for the senior age dogs that come in with special needs.

 Sarah and her family have lived and worked in the Portland area since 1993 and enjoy all the natural beauty and hiking opportunities in the northwest.